rinovan18/dropsolid/readme/after-install/readme.md

 requires additional_settings.local.php, also present in etc/drupal.
 It's in that file you'll be checking some things.

+If you're using the open source version, simply directly require additional_settings.local.php from your settings.php

 #### Memcache
 IF you have Memcache installed locally (the module), set the variable `ROCKETSHIP_MEMCACHE_READY_FOR_USE` to `TRUE` in your local additional settings file.